 - Selection procedures: expenses spent on several tests and assessments, including license fees for tests, expenses for assessment centres, background checks or drug tests.

 - IT-Infrastructure: expenses spent for applicant tracking systems or other related ERP-Software.

 Internal costs factors

 - Costs for Recruiting and Sourcing Staff: includes basic salary, bonus for regular recruiters and other staff involved in recruiting.

 - Governmental Compliance: costs that refer to expenses for salary and bonus of people that take care of governmental compliance.

 - Learning and Development expenses for recruitment staff

 - Associated Staff costs: expenses related to management members taking part in recruitment or selection processes or participating in recruitment events.

-Did you know that you can reduce your cost-per-hire using pre-recorded video interviews for first round screening?
-Find out in our “Whitepaper on video technology in recruiting”.
-You can download it here (it’s free).
+Did you know that you can reduce your cost per hire using pre-recorded video interviews for first round screening?
+Find out more in our article about4 key benefits of video interviews.

 Should you have any questions, drop me a line or leave a comment!